shagstrom/split-pane/README.md

 The plugin should work in IE8 and above as well as in Chrome, Safari and Firefox.

-You can download split-pane.js and split-pane.css manually to you projekt or you can install with bower:
+You can download split-pane.js and split-pane.css manually to you project or you can install with bower:

     bower install split-pane